Luggs123/FFXIV-Model-Exporting/FFXIV to Blender.md

 # Step 2: Meddle

+Have the desired character achieve their desired appearance.

+> [!NOTE]
+> **For modders:** You don't need to do anything special here.
+If you go onto a modded outfit or modded body, they should still be reflected in the export.
+As warned earlier though, be ready to anticipate that there may be issues with certain kinds of mods.

 Enter the command `/meddle` into chat to open the Meddle interface.
 Under `Select Character`, make sure the desired character is chosen.
-Your character will almost certainly be chosen by default.
+Characters will likely be ordered by distance to the player character, and therefore the player character should always be first on the list for convenience.

 For the first section, `Character`, click `Export All Models with Attaches`.
 Use the default settings, but make sure most of all that `Pose Mode` is set to `Reference Pose with Scale`.
 Once you hit Export, it'll prompt you to choose the path you save it in (and by default will open that folder afterwards).
 What matters is you copy the export after the fact to your dedicated directory after this.